Carrots Nutrition and Good Health - Part 2 - bodily functions

 Can eating carrots really improve your

 eyesight?
-Sorry No!
+That is visual acuity - Sorry No!
 They will help to keep your eyes healthy and not deteriorate

 as quickly.
 When your mother said "Eat your carrots, they'll help your eyes,"